Kitware/resonanthpc/README.md

   scripting access to its functionality.

+## Getting started with CMB modelbuilder

+To begin using CMB modelbuilder to produce ATS input files, see the markdown files (*.md) in directory `dev/cmb/`.

 ## Acknowledgment

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Acquisition and Assistance, under Award Number DE-SC0020504